AyrtonSM/AyrtonSM/README.md

 - 💻 Over 5 years of experience in Software Engineering.
 - 🚀 Proficient in backend development, data engineering, and artificial intelligence modeling.
 - 🌱 Continuously learning and exploring new tools and techniques to enhance my skills.
-- 🌍 Fluent in Portuguese, advanced in English, and currently learning Japanese and German.
+- 🌍 Fluent in Portuguese, fluent in English, and currently learning Japanese and German.

 ## 🔧 Technologies & Tools